-- Stress your child out before they start school by using language like ‘BIG SCHOOL’; ‘new school’ is much better.
+- Use language like ‘BIG SCHOOL’; ‘new school’ is much better.
 How would you feel if you had to start a ‘BIG NEW JOB’!
 A little scared maybe?

 - Emphasise anything that might cause anxiety for the child, keep the language simple and positive.

 - Expect too many answers or too much information when your child comes home from school.
 Often you will hear ‘we did nothing’ or ‘I didn’t have any friends’.
 This is rarely true, really the child is just overwhelmed with all that is happening and they will tell you in their own time, often at bedtime, so do try to allow time for this.